 This is my all-time favorite banana bread recipe because it’s quick, easy, and totally delicious.
 Whipping up a loaf and making the kitchen toasty is one of my favorite winter activities – is baking a sport?
 I’ve tried other banana bread recipes but I always come back to this one because it’s so moist!
-It never dries out.
+It never dries out and you can easily mess with it, without messing it up.

 This is the BEST banana bread recipe.
 It came from my Mom, who got it from someone else and, beyond that, its source is a mystery to me.
 It seems pretty basic at first glance, but I have tried dozens of other recipes over the years and have always come back to this banana bread recipe – which I’ve added cardamom to, for some Finnish flavor.
 It’s moist and delicious but you mix it up in one bowl (literally just dump everything in), which makes it dangerously easy to make.
 It’s also foolproof and so adaptable – you just cannot ruin this recipe!
 When I’ve been on a low sugar kick, it’s been easy to cut back the sugar or replace with other kinds of sweeteners – it even works well with whole wheat flour.
 I’ve also tried cutting back the oil and adding applesauce and it’s still turned out delicious.
 I’ve experimented with the flavor, my favorite banana bread hack to date was mixing in a swirl of homemade peanut butter (my weakest moment was adding these Reese’s peanut butter baking chips.
 So much yum.)
 My Mom likes adding dried sour cherries or raisins.